 Will no-fault reform efforts include insurance companies that fail to provide benefits for no legitimate reason?

-The legislative session is slated to begin in a matter of days and we’re expecting that the topic of Michigan no-fault reform is going to one of the topics that are front and auto-no-fault-insurance-claimcenter (in addition to efforts to fix our roads, but that’s a subject for another time).
+The legislative session is slated to begin in a matter of days and we’re expecting that the topic of Michigan no-fault reform is going to one of the topics that are front and center (in addition to efforts to fix our roads, but that’s a subject for another time).
 We have covered this year’s efforts to reform our state’s auto no-fault system rather extensively on the blog, especially this spring when efforts ramped up.

 In light of this, we found a recent Bridge Magazine article titled “An accident runner, a chiropractor, and the push to curb no-fault insurance” to be an interesting read, for a number of reasons.
 We’re not going to recap the article here, but you may read it yourself and reach your own conclusions.